RalphAyala/Kingdom/choices/family.md

 You decided to share your land with your family, but they kill you and take your fortune.
+[Click here to start over](../README.md)